How a Hat Wallet Brought Me Home

 The Challenge: Wallet Redesign

-The idea for the hat wallet was born during a wallet redesign exercise at the Stanford Design Thinking Bootcamp 2017 where we completed a series of exercises leading us through the Design Thinking Process.
+The idea for the hat wallet was born during a wallet redesign exercise at the Stanford Design Thinking Bootcamp 2017.

 Meet Chad!